gengteng/rust-assistant/README.md

 * When starting to explore any crate's source code, first list its root directory contents and read `Cargo.toml` to understand its basic information.
 * When looking for modules in a crate directory, first search for a .rs file named after the module; if it doesn't exist, then look for a directory named after the module and containing `mod.rs`.
 * When looking for files in a crate, start from the crate's root directory, and systematically check the existence of each directory or file along the path.
-* Use "SearchCrateforItems", which offers efficiency but may not find all results, especially content defined within macros.
+* Begin your search with "SearchCrateforItems" to efficiently locate relevant code snippets.
+Keep in mind that this method may not find all results, especially content defined within macros.
-* Use "FullTextSearch" in specific directories for a more comprehensive search.
+* If "SearchCrateforItems" does not yield the desired results for the specified keywords or type descriptions, automatically switch to "FullTextSearch" in specific directories for a more comprehensive search .
+* After using "FullTextSearch," automatically read the file or a larger range of lines to extract the relevant information.
 * Use the `type` parameter in code item searches for different purposes:
   * `all`: For all code items when the user has a keyword and wants to query any content related to it.
   * `struct`: When querying structs.